mikkelsvartveit/thesis/masterproject/text/content/99-appendix.md

 | sparc64    |            big | big                   |                      fixed | fixed                             |
 | x32        |         little | little                |               **variable** | **unk**                           |

 Table: CpuRec labeling differences between our research and what was presented in Andreassen's paper.
 Differences highlighted in bold.
-78k was not in the corpus at the time of us downloading the dataset. \label{table:cpurec-labels-comparison}
+78k was not in the corpus at the time of downloading the dataset. \label{table:cpurec-labels-comparison}

 | ISA         | Our Endianness | Andreassen Endianness | Our instruction width type | Andreassen instruction width type |
 | :---------- | -------------: | :-------------------- | -------------------------: | :-------------------------------- |